rust-lang/book/src/ch07-03-controlling-visibility-with-pub.md

 the function like we had in `src/main.rs`: we are definitely within the `modules` library crate here.
 It's because we have to be explicit about the names we want to `use` in scope, even with sibling modules in the same library.
-We need to bring `client` in scope, and because `client` is a sibling module to `tests`, we can move up a level using the `super` module to refer to the parent module of `tests`:
+We need to bring `client` in scope. `use` is relative to the current module, `tests`.
+We can move up a module level using the `super` module to refer to the parent module of `tests`, and then we can access the sibling `client` module:

 ```rust
 #[cfg(test)]